AndrewDryga/vagrant-box-osx/README.md

 * Mac OS X Maverics 10.9 (XCode 5.1): [v0.1.0, direct link](http://files.dryga.com/boxes/osx-mavericks-0.1.0.box)
 * Mas OS X Yosemite 10.10 (XCode 6.1): [v0.2.0, direct link ](http://files.dryga.com/boxes/osx-yosemite-0.2.0.box)

+OS X Licensing
+--
+Apple's EULA states that you can install your copy on your actual Apple-hardware, plus up to two VMs running on your Apple-hardware.
+So using this box on another hardware is may be illigal and you should do it on your own risk.

 Setting up
 --
 1. Install [Vagrant](https://docs.vagrantup.com/v2/installation/) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads);